darothen/xbpch/doc/usage.rst

     Tasks for reading and processing monthly output for a single variable in a year-long bpch output file

+This graph illustrates that dask is expected to process 12 chunks of data - one for each month (timestep) in the dataset.
+The graph shows the operations for reading the data, casting it to the correct data type, and re-scaling, which are applied automatically by **xbpch** and xarray.

 At this point, the data has only been processed in such a way that it fits the numpy.ndarray memory model, and thus can be used to construct xarray